YideBN/gmhashid/README.md

 unbanhashid *hashid* – Unbans a player by their HashID.
 Requires admin privileges. hashidwrite – Overwrites hashidbanlist.txt.
 Requires superadmin privileges. hashidreload – Reloads the "banned" table.
 Requires superadmin privileges.

+# 🔧 Installing
+## 📻 Client
+The HashID module can be compiled from source code or downloaded from the releases section.
+It should be downloaded by the client if they want to connect to the server properly.
+It is installed in the garrysmod/lua/bin folder.

+## 🗃 Server
+HashID addons can be downloaded from the releases section and their code can be edited.
+They should be downloaded by the server to work with HashID.
+They are installed in the garrysmod/addons folder.